remotelabz/remotelabz-docs/docs/administrators/getting-started/ubuntu-worker-update.md

 ## From 2.4.1.2 and above Version 2.4.1.3

-First, Install the ttyd package
+First,you have to Install the ttyd package

 ```bash
 sudo apt-get install -y screen build-essential cmake git libjson-c-dev libwebsockets-dev